 Gambel’s quail’s habitat is mainly thorny and bushy vegetation deserts, including river valleys, creeks, washes, and oak woodlands of the high desert.

 Gambel’s quail live on plants and seeds.
 They also eat leaves, shrubs, grasses, fruits, and prickly pear.
-They mainly depend on fruits in the summer and fall, while they eat insects in the spring session, particularly during their nesting seasons.
+They mainly depend on fruits in the summer and fall, while they eat insects in the spring, particularly during their nesting seasons.

 The Montezuma quail is patterned with stripes and dots.
 The Montezuma quail are found mainly in grasslands-mountain and oak-woodlands of North America.
-They move slowly, normally not moving more than 150 feet per day.
-They move from one place to another place in small family-clusters and seldom form large groups.
+They move slowly, usually not moving more than 150 feet per day.
+They move from one place to another in small family clusters and seldom form large groups.

 The Northern bobwhite is the most common small gamebird across the Eastern United States.

-The Northern bobwhite can be found living in grasslands and farms and can be found mainly along the eastern half of the U.S.
+The Northern bobwhite can be found in grasslands and farms and mainly along the eastern half of the U.S.